creationix/howtonode.org/articles/express-mongodb.markdown

     #!sh
     kiwi install mongodb-native 0.7.0

-Now we need to replace our old memory based data provider with one thats capable of using mongodb, this will also require a minor change to `app.js` to use the replacement provider.
+Now we need to replace our old memory based data provider with one thats capable of using mongodb:

 <express-mongodb/articleprovider-mongodb.js>

+We will also require a minor change to `app.js` to use this new replacement provider.

 <express-mongodb/app.js>